 WANG opposes valuing women based on how they look, rather than who they are and what they do.
 WANG also opposes the prohibitive and narrow beauty standards imposed on women that reflect racist, heteronormative, capitalist, sexist, ageist, cissexist and disableist ideologies.

 Women everywhere are expected to conform: to remove their body hair, to wear make-up yet look ‘natural’.
 To diet, and to wear restrictive clothing.
 All in order to be considered acceptable, respectable and feminine.
 If you support women's choice to refuse these regulatory practices, then join WANG!
-It's not just for the unshaven and undeodorised but for anyone who believes that women should not be reduced to how they look, and that conventional beauty techniques aren't the only route to attractive and socially worthwhile people.
+It's not just for the unshaven and undeodorised but for anyone who believes that women shouldn't be reduced to how they look and that women do not need to be conventionally beautiful to be attractive.
+We are much more than our beauty, and the beauty we have is manifold.
 People of any/no gender are welcome too, and we support all struggles against the pressure to conform to hegemonic representations.

 This tumblr is no longer affiliated with WANG the facebook group.